-Aveda Institute recognizes the following days as legal holidays: New Year's Day, Martin Luther King, Jr. Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Vacation (Dec.
-25-Jan.
-2).
-Days off due to legal holidays are recorded as such and extend the enrollment contract.
-Dates of holiday closures will be posted at the beginning of each year.
+Aveda Institute (s) will be closed on the following days: New Year's Day, Martin Luther King, Jr. Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving Day, Day after Thanksgiving, Christmas Vacation (Dec.
+25-Dec 31).
+Aveda Institute (s) will close early at 3 pm on December 24.
+Days off due to school closure days are recorded as such and extend the enrollment contract.
+Dates of school closures will be posted at the beginning of each year.
+Specific program class start dates - REFER to INSERT (A) of this catalog.